 But before you decide to use memes to reach Millennials, let’s talk about the two different meanings of the word “meme.”

 The word “meme” was originally used to describe a behavior or cultural element that spread among society, usually by imitation.
-In that sense, you can absolutely use a meme to relate to Millennial donors — Millennials are very tuned in to each other via the internet, and cultural phenomena and ideas spread quickly.
+In that sense, you can absolutely use a meme template to relate to Millennial donors — Millennials are very tuned in to each other via the internet, and cultural phenomena and ideas spread quickly.
 Look at the ALS Ice Bucket Challenge: it was a cultural phenomenon that spread quickly through the internet and that caused people to behave in a certain way.

 The catch is that, when most people are talking about memes, they’re talking about something like these:

 More often than not, the word “meme” refers to an image containing a specific character (Scumbag Steve, Confession Bear, Grumpy Cat, Good Guy Greg, etc.) accompanied by text appropriate for the character.
 They’re a staple of websites all over the internet; you’ve probably seen them everywhere from the front page of Reddit to your own Facebook feeds.